clojure-goes-fast/clojure-goes-fast.com/content/blog/2019-05-07-shenandoah-in-production.md

 woefully.
 Of course, you should make your system robust to these and other sorts of failures.
-In reality, though, for a system to accommodate hiccups, it must have a sufficient buffer in terms of CPU time, queue length, acceptable response time, etc. And like the boy who cried wolf, those predictable micro-outages make you tolerant to alerts and complacent when real troubles happen.
+In reality, though, for a system to accommodate hiccups, it must have a sufficient buffer in terms of CPU time, queue length, acceptable response time, etc. And like the boy who cried wolf, those expected micro-outages make you tolerant to alerts and complacent when the real trouble happens.

 Which brings us to another surprising point.
 Even though Shenandoah takes a cut of your application's throughput, it may be cheaper to run Shenandoah rather